PondiB/PondiB/README.md

-### Hi buddy, I'm Brian Pondi : aka Pondi-B The GeoGeek.
+### Hi buddy, I'm Brian Pondi : The GeoGeek.

-## I'm a Geographer and GIS Architect who loves Software Engineering!
+## I'm a Geographer and a Software Engineer!
 A Geographer who does Computational Geography to solve various location-based challenges in our lives today.
 I help organizations to integrate existing Geospatial capabilities into their applications.
 I continue to learn.
-- 🔭 I’m currently improving my knowledge on  Geo-Informatics Space.
+- 🔭 I’m currently improving my knowledge in the Geo-Informatics Space.
 - 🌱 Looking forward onto Backend Engineer Roles (Java, Python, Golang, Scala).
 A bonus if it's spatial data intensive.
 - 🥅 Goals: Intergrating existing GIS capabilities to applications and solutions in various companies.